PurpleKingdomGames/ultraviolet/README.md

 [![Discord Chat](https://img.shields.io/discord/716435281208672356?color=blue&label=discord)](https://discord.gg/b5CD47g)
 [![CI](https://github.com/PurpleKingdomGames/ultraviolet/actions/workflows/ci.yml/badge.svg)](https://github.com/PurpleKingdomGames/ultraviolet/actions/workflows/ci.yml)

-# 🚧 Ultraviolet 🚧
+# Ultraviolet

-> Under construction!

-Ultraviolet is a Scala 3 to GLSL transpiler library.
+Ultraviolet is a Scala 3 to GLSL transpiler library built on top of Scala 3 inline macros.

+## Uses & Examples

+Examples can be found in the examples directory of this repo.
+You can use Ultraviolet to generate GLSL shader code for Indigo, and also for ShaderToy.

+## Status: "It works on my machine"

+Ultraviolet is in early stage development.
+It appears to be working well but there will be many, many corner cases that haven't been found yet.
+Please report bugs and issues!

 ## Motivation